-In the I/O-model, Goodrich et al. [17] developed an optimal static point location structure using linear space and answering a query in $O(\log_B N)$ I/Os.
-Agarwal et al. [1] and Arge and Vahrenhold [8] developed dynamic structures.
-Several structures for answering a batch of queries have also been developed [17, 9, 13, 24].
-Refer to [4] for a survey.
-While these structures are all theoretically I/O-efficient, they are all relatively complicated and consequently none of them have been implemented.
 Based on an internal memory bucket approach [15], Vahrenhold and Hinrichs therefore developed a simple but non-optimal heuristic structure, which performs well in practice [24].
-The main idea in this structure is to impose a grid on the segments defining the subdivision and store each segment in a "bucket" corresponding to each grid cell it intersects.
-The grid is constructed such that for certain kinds of "nice data", each segment is stored in O(1) buckets (such that the structure requires linear space) and each bucket contains O(B) segments (such that a query can be answered in O(1) I/Os).
-In the worst case however, each segment may be stored in $\Theta(\sqrt{N/B})$ buckets and consequently the structure may use $\Theta(N/B\sqrt{N/B})$ space.
-In this and some other cases, there may be a bucket containing O(N) segments such that a query takes O(N/B) I/Os.
+The main idea in this structure is to impose a grid on the segments that defines a subdivision and store each segment in a "bucket" corresponding to each grid cell it intersects.
+The grid is constructed such that for certain kinds of "nice data", each segment is stored in O(1) buckets such that the structure requires linear space, and each bucket contains O(B) segments such that a query can be answered in O(1) I/Os.
+In the worst case however, each segment may be stored in $\Theta(\sqrt{N/B})$ buckets and consequently the structure may use $\Theta(\frac{N}{B}\sqrt{N/B})$ space.
+In this and some other cases, there may be a buckets containing O(N) segments such that a query takes O(N/B) I/Os.